mczhuge/NLSOM/README.md

 ## ☑️  TODO

-Due to the heavy reliance on prompts in the current version, we will develop a new iteration that makes NLSOM and Mindstorms more stable.
+Due to the heavy reliance on prompts in the current version, the NLSOM and Mindstorms are not stable.
+Please also feel free to submit a pull request if you can optimize the identified issues.
+We will promptly incorporate any improvements.

+* Make mindstorm more stable: 1) design better prompts, 2) develop a tailor-made mindstorm system with or without using LangChain.
+* Support multi-turn mindstorms.
+* Support targets with multiple inputs.
+* Support displaying 3D output.
+* Add more communities and agents.
+* Design a more accurate reward mechanism.
+* Make the NLSOM learnable.

 ## 💌 Acknowledgments